 - Produce and monitor a Community Emergency Plan

-- Formulate policies - e.g. planning, replacement of street furniture
+- Formulate policies - e.g. replacement of street furniture

 - Respond to Planning Consultations and Planning applications (the Town Council makes comments, but does not approve or refuse applications)

-Barlby Library and Community Hub (housing the Community run Library) which as well as being the new venue for Council Meetings, exhibitions and events is available for Community groups to hire.
+Barlby Library and Community Hub houses the Community run Library, is the venue for Council Meetings, exhibitions and events and is available for Community groups to hire

-River View Play Area has been taken over by David Wilson Homes and will be re-developed as part of the Barley Fields housing estate.
-Any queries about the old Play Area or the proposed new Play Area should be directed to David Wilson Homes.
+River View Play Area has been closed and will be re-developed as part of the Barley Fields housing estate.
+Any queries about the proposed new Play Area should be directed to David Wilson Homes.

 Sycamore Road Playing Field and Toddler site are now maintained by Selby District Council.